Hypha-Media-UK/Porter-Task/supabase/README.md

 1. Log into the [Supabase Dashboard](https://app.supabase.com)
 2. Open your project (or create a new one if needed)
 3. Go to the SQL Editor section
-4. Copy the contents of `schema.sql` from this directory
+4. Create a new query and run the commands in the following order:
-5. Create a new query in the SQL Editor, paste the SQL, and run it
+   - First run `schema.sql` to create all required tables

-This will create all the required tables and initial data for the application.
+   - Then run `seed.sql` to populate the tables with initial data

 ## Database Structure